Join A Secret Italy

 So where to stay?

-In Chianalea of course and at the B&B Veduta.
+In Chianalea, of course, and at the B&B Veduta.
+There is nowhere better than this.
+It is perfect.

 Scilla

-You also get to visit the home of Scilla, the once beautiful nymph turned into a terrible six headed monster by a sorcerer.
-The ancient legend has it that her call drives ships to their destruction upon these shores.
+You also get to visit the home of Scilla, the once beautiful nymph turned into a terrible six-headed monster by a sorcerer.
+The ancient legend has it that her call drives ships to their destruction on these shores.

 What to See in Scilla